Kyrobi/Cynagen/rules.md

 * Unless given explicit permission from a staff or the owner of the build, destroying anything placed by hand is considered griefing.

-* Griefing what is considered an abandoned build is generally not allowed either.
-If you can get away with it, then consider yourself lucky.
-If a staff later down the road finds out you griefed, you’ll still be punished.
+* Griefing what is considered an abandoned build is generally not allowed.
+If a staff later finds out you griefed, you’ll still be punished.

 * If a person trusts you onto their land and you griefed from it, you will be punished.